 Note: This article applies to features introduced with Connect version 2.8 (initiatives, user groups, etc.).
-They apply for regular needs only; they do not apply to needs within the Advanced Events Module (AEM), Service Learning Module (SLM) (Campus Connect), or Disaster Response Module (DRM).
+They apply for regular needs only; they do not apply to needs within the Advanced Events Module (AEM) and Service Learning Module (SLM) (Campus Connect).
 For information on offering private needs via the AEM, click here.

 Below are the most frequently asked questions we've received regarding need privacy and initiative privacy.
 This article will be updated as additional questions come in from our beta release group.

 - What does it mean for an initiative to be public or private?

 - What does it mean for a need to be public or private?

 - How do I make something public or private?

 - How do I share an initiative?

 - Does a need have to be associated with an initiative in order to be private?

 - Does a need have to be associated with a user group in order to be private?